cnlohr/rv003usb/README.md

 :white_square_button: Make more demos
 :white_square_button: API For self-flashing + printf from bootloader
 :white_square_button: Improve timing on send, for CRC bits.
 Currently we are off by about 6 cycles total.
-:grey_exclamation: Use hardware CRC to save space/time (Investigate)
 :grey_exclamation: Further optimize Send/Receive PHY code.
 (Please help)
 :warning: Enable improved retiming (Requires a few more cycles) (Please help!)
 :warning: Arduino support (someone else will have to take this on)